If you’re looking for a tropical vacation then you may be trying to choose between Bora Bora and Hawaii.

 Bora Bora also has a few public beaches with the most famous one being Matira Beach which is often rated as the most beautiful beach in the world.

-You won’t find any annoying people on the beach trying to sell you stuff whilst you’re trying to relax.
+You also won’t find any annoying people on the beach trying to sell you stuff whilst you’re trying to relax.

 One thing is for sure, Hawaii doesn’t have a shortage of beautiful beaches.
 There’s so many to choose from and each offers something different to travelers.